-Numbers 13:1-3 (KJV) “And the LORD spake unto Moses, saying, Send thou men, that they may search the land of Canaan, which I give unto the children of Israel: of every tribe of their fathers shall ye send a man, every one a ruler among them.
+Numbers 13:1-3 (KJV): “And the LORD spake unto Moses, saying, Send thou men, that they may search the land of Canaan, which I give unto the children of Israel: of every tribe of their fathers shall ye send a man, every one a ruler among them.
 And Moses by the commandment of the LORD sent them from the wilderness of Paran: all those men were heads of the children of Israel.”

 The red sandstone gorge is less than 1,000 feet (300 m) long and only 6–12 feet (2–4 m) wide.
-It drops several dozen meters in its short course.
+It drops several dozen feet in its short course.
 Huge limestone boulders have been swept here during floods and have become lodged in the gorge creating steps.
 Oxidized minerals create the shades of red that changes its look with the lighting.
 Though on a smaller scale, its look resembles the Siq of Petra in many ways.

 The acacia tree (shittim) is common in the wilderness areas, particularly in stream beds.
 The durable wood of this tree was used in the construction of the tabernacle and a number of its objects, including the sacrificial altar, table of showbread, and ark of the covenant.
 There are four varieties of the acacia tree in the wilderness and they are characterized by prickly branches and sometimes have yellow flowers.

-Negev and the Wilderness
+Download all of our Negev and the Wilderness photos!

-Acacia (Old Dominion University) An informative essay about the acacia tree and its use in the tabernacle.
+Acacia (Old Dominion University).
+An informative essay about the acacia tree and its use in the tabernacle.
 Includes several photos.